 Here’s our list of our favorite facial oils!

 Cleansing your skin is essential.
 Just like you wouldn’t get into a set of freshly washed sheets in dirty clothes, why would you apply skincare products to dirty skin?
 This is especially true if you live in a city, where the air is filled with environmental pollutants that build up on top of the dirt and oils your skin accumulates.
 In other words, make sure to clean everything away before applying any other products.

-A dime-sized dollop of your cleanser of choice (we love the SLMD Acne Cleanser!) is the perfect amount to remove the day’s dirt and grime without stripping your skin of natural oils or irritating your complexion.
+A dime-sized dollop of your cleanser of choice (we love the SLMD Salicylic Acid Cleanser!) is the perfect amount to remove the day’s dirt and grime without stripping your skin of natural oils or irritating your complexion.

 Toners have come a long way since the alcohol based formulas that first hit shelves in the 1980s, formulated to remove leftover dirt from cleansing and to dry up oily skin.
 These were oftentimes too harsh for dry or sensitive skin, but thankfully formulas have evolved for the better.
 Now, toners aren’t harsh or drying, and todays formulas can remove any excess grime or give your skin an extra dose of nutrients before you apply other products.
 Put a 3-5 drops on a cotton ball or pad (enough to fully wet the cotton) and move it over your skin, or put the same amount into your clean hands and pat into your face.
 If your toner comes in a spray bottle, it can also be spritzed directly onto your skin.

 Here’s where it can start to get complicated.
 Serums and treatment products are potent concentrates of ingredients — like retinol, vitamin C and hyaluronic acid — which can be used to target a range of skin concerns, from dark spots and discoloration to acne and aging.
 Because these products are concentrated with strong ingredients, you may notice a heavier price tag, so use them sparingly.